 As presented below and in more detail on the following pages, there are approximately 1,420 units in the development pipeline within East Lampeter Township.
 These include the approximately 200 units as part of Phase 2 of the mixed-use Devon Creek project and 480 apartment units as part of the Rockvale Redevelopment project.
-According to data provided by Lancaster County Planning Department and interviews with developers, as of August 2023, there are also two projects totaling 716 proposed units currently in final plan review within the township, with the 628-unit proposed Greenfield North (Zook-Esh-Yoder Phase 3) project being the largest of the two (includes 600 apartments in four five-story elevatored buildings and 28 townhomes).
+According to data provided by Lancaster County Planning Department and interviews with developers, as of August 2023, there are also two projects totaling 716 proposed units currently in final plan review within the township, with the 628-unit proposed Greenfield North (Zook-Esh-Yoder Phase 3) project being the largest of the two (includes 600 apartments in four five-story elevatored buildings and 28 townhomes), half of which are studios and one-bedrooms.
 The three large-scale projects with more than 15 units are mapped on the following page.